 German Seventh Day Baptists had the first Sabbath School (several years before Robert Raikes started a similar movement in England) until 1777 when the Revolutionary War necessitated another use for the buildings.
 After the battle of Brandywine, on September 11 of that year, the Brothers and Sisters cared for five hundred sick and wounded soldiers at the Cloister.
 Although two hundred soldiers died (and were buried on the Cloister farm), the majority recovered sufficiently to return to their homes.
 The toll on the community, however, was considerable, in people and in property.
 Disease killed many of the residents, and those who remained had to burn some of the buildings to limit the contagion.

-The members of the Ephrata community established branch societies elsewhere in southern PA, including one at Snowhill (Franklin County) in 1758 and another at Salemville (Bedford County) in 1763, both of which remain today.
+The members of the Ephrata community established branch societies elsewhere in southern PA, including one at Snowhill (Franklin County) in 1758 and another at Salemville (Bedford County) in 1763.
 The work at Snowhill originally had a monastic group of men and women as well as representatives from the surrounding area who attended the church there.
 The work at Salemville had no monastic element; the congregation consisting exclusively of members from the community.

 The devastating affects of the Revolutionary War and the limited attraction of monastic living eventually led to the decline and demise of the work at Ephrata.
 The State Historical Society assumed responsibility for the property in 1939 and has restored many of the buildings.
 A similar trend away from monasticism affected Snow Hill.
-By 1900, the last member of the monastic society there had passed away, although the church continued to function, and a small group still meets each Sabbath.
+By 1900, the last member of the monastic society there had passed away, although the church continued until the early 2000s with a small group meeting each Sabbath.
 The Salemville church did not suffer the same fate.
 Although not a large congregation, it maintains an active ministry of worship, study, fellowship, and outreach.

 A note on the GDSB logo: